 3. Angel Wings Tattoo

 Angel tattoos are rich in symbolism, and each design means something different.
 If you believe in freedom and spirituality, then getting tattooed with angel wings will be an appealing option for your next piece.
 They are also inked as a remembrance tattoo to honor the death of a loved one.
-These tattoos tend to look more realistic when inked in a single shade, and favorable placement options include the back or shoulder.
+These tattoos for men tend to look more realistic when inked in a single shade, and favorable placement options include the back or shoulder.

 4. Small Angel Tattoo